 The hustle and bustle of the Christmas season is now upon us!

-The holidays are a magical time of year that we share with famiily and friends.
+The holidays are a magical time of year that we share with family and friends.
 It's also a stressful time too, with so much time, effort and money spent, and high expectations that it will be fun, festive, and 'perfect'.
-It can be a huge disapointment if things do not work out as planned or hoped.
+It can be a huge disappointment if things do not work out as planned or hoped.

-While it may be cute and sweet this time of year to read a children's story about a Christmas mouse or see an adorable picture of a rat wearing a festive santa hat in your Facebook newfeed, actually having a mouse (or mice) catch you by surprise in your home at Christmas is not cute, or sweet.
+While it may be cute and sweet this time of year to read a children's story about a Christmas mouse or see an adorable picture of a rat wearing a festive Santa hat in your Facebook or Instagram newsfeed, actually having a mouse (or mice) catch you by surprise in your home at Christmas is not cute, or sweet.
 It's horrible, stressful and concerning.

 To help make your Christmas merry and bright (and pest-free), our gift to you is helpful holiday pest control advice to keep unwanted pests away this Christmas: